Avaiga/taipy-getting-started-core/step_05/ReadMe.md

 # Scopes

-*Time to complete: 15min; Level: Intermediate*
+*Time to complete: 15 minutes; Level: Intermediate*
 Requirements: Cycle, Scenario, Data Node, Task

 [Scopes](https://docs.taipy.io/en/latest/manuals/core/concepts/scope/) determine how Data Nodes are shared between cycles, scenarios, and pipelines.
 The developer may decide to:

-- Having one data node for each scenario.
+- `Scope.SCENARIO` (_default_): Having one data node for each scenario.
+Pipelines share the same Data Node within a scenario.

-- Extend the scope by sharing data nodes across all scenarios of a given cycle.
+- `Scope.CYCLE`: Extend the scope by sharing data nodes across all scenarios of a given cycle.
+Data Nodes are shared across all the scenarios/pipelines/cycles.

-- Finally, extend the scope globally (across all scenarios of all cycles).
-For example, the initial/historical dataset is usually shared by all the scenarios/pipelines/cycles.
-It has a Global Scope and is unique in the entire application.
+- `Scope.GLOBAL`: Finally, extend the scope globally (across all scenarios of all cycles).
+For example, the initial/historical dataset is usually shared by all the scenarios/pipelines/cycles.It is unique in the entire application.

-To summarize, the different possible scopes are:

-- _Scenario scope (default)_: pipelines share the same Data Node within a scenario.

-- _Cycle scope_: scenarios from the same Cycle share the same Data Node.

-- _Global scope_: Data Nodes are shared across all the scenarios/pipelines/cycles.

-It is worth noting that the default scope for Data nodes is the Scenario scope.

 ![](config_05.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }